Message from the Principal

 Cell Phone & Smart Device Policy

-- Cell phones must be stored inside student bags at the beginning of the day (8:00 AM), and may be retrieved after school is dismissed (3:30 PM).
+- Cell phones must be placed on silent and stored inside student bags or lockers at the beginning of the day (8:00 AM), and may be retrieved after school is dismissed (3:30 PM).
+Phone may also be retrieved during lunch-study, but should be promptly returned before afternoon classes begin.

-- Cell phones should not be visible at any point during the school day.
+- Cell phones should not be visible at any point during class, class change, or CWSP unless permission is explicitly given.

 - Students who violate cell phone policies will have their cell phones confiscated for the day and returned after school is dismissed.